 Hello and welcome to the November 2015 Edition of Monthly Roundups.

-The articles in this roundup post has been selected based on the views & social shares that have been generated for the month of November.
+The articles in this roundup post have been selected based on the views & social shares that have been generated for November.

 Business cards are synonymous with networking.
-However, it can be become cumbersome to organize let alone connect with people you have met at events.
+However, it can become cumbersome to organize let alone connect with people you have met at events.
 Alexandra Samuel talks about leveraging technology in organizing & connecting with people after events.
-By leveraging tools such as Evernote, LinkedIn,etc, you can maximize your networking opportunities.
+By leveraging tools such as Evernote, LinkedIn, etc, you can maximize your opportunities.

 Daniel Dipiazza changes your paradigm about networking.
 Traditional networking is all about information exchange, business card exchange – and very soon you become forgetful (or annoying).
-Daniel urges you to change your perception to building relationships/friendships rather than meaningless networking.
-He also provides step-by-step analysis on how he applied the concepts to his business.
+Daniel urges you to change your perception of building relationships/friendships rather than meaningless networking.
+He also provides a step-by-step analysis of how he applied the concepts to his business.

 If you are like most people – you will find Networking dreadful.
 It is nerve-wracking to go to a room full of strangers and then expect to build meaningful connections.
 In this roundup, I have tried to cover a breadth of ideas from traditional (face-to-face) networking to virtual networking.

 I hope you find the information valuable.

 What specific tip will you be implementing at the next event that you are attending?